 Onions and garlic can be planted several ways: from seed, bareroot, or cloves.
 Garlic is only available from cloves.
 If you are planting from seed, the best time to get started is between August & September.
 If from bareroot plants, we suggest early to mid November.
 For garlic from cloves, the best time is between October & January.

-Before planting, mix Bumper Crop Soil amendment and Bumper Crop Tomato and Vegetable food into the existing soil where your plants will live.
+Before planting, mix Bumper Crop Soil Builder and Bumper Crop Tomato and Vegetable food into the existing soil where your plants will live.
 If using garlic cloves be sure the tip of the clove is at or just above soil level, and keep the cloves approximately 4 inches apart.
 Bareroot onions should be placed in just enough soil to cover the white portion, approximately 4 to 6 inches apart.

 Watering & Light Exposure